esmart-mzidan/esmart-mzidan/README.md

 ![I am GitHub Readme Generator's creator](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 👋 Hello!
-My Name is Mohamed Zidan
+My Name is Mohamed Zidan.
 I am a senior Software Developer ⚡
 I have experience over than 10 years in many fields, as I thought myself as a fast learner and hard worker person, have the ability to learn many new fields.
 I hope to have a chance to work in your respective organization, and be the right choice if you search for talent